 By the end of 2020, we committed over $11 million to COVID-relief and racial and social equity efforts in our community, primarily in support of organizations whose work is centered in and with BIPOC communities.
 That work continues this year, with more than $6 million to date dedicated to addressing racism and inequity in our local communities.

 To put these funds to work efficiently and effectively in our local communities, we leverage the Margaret A. Cargill Foundation Funds at The Minneapolis Foundation and the Saint Paul and Minnesota Foundation.
 Their knowledge, relationships, and deep understanding of our communities have been invaluable as we sought to put funds to work quickly in our community this past year.
-A few examples of recent giving are shown to the right.
+A few examples of this giving can be found here.

 Our organization’s efforts over the past year are early steps on a long journey, and we know there is meaningful work yet to be done.
 We stand with our community and our grantee partners in addressing racism and inequity, and we believe that together, we can make a difference.